franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 to provide even more guarantees about your code, but in this particular application I recommend you avoid it altogether.

+> what is `strictNullChecks`? it protects you from referencing nulls or undefined values in code.

 At this stage you might want to `allowJs: true` to avoid having to migrate _all_ your codebase at once.
 But you should probably migrate some of the core files just to verify the setup.